shahipra974/shahipra974/README.md

 I'm currently a second year bachelor student at EPFL 🇨🇭

-📫 How to reach me:
+📫 How to reach me :

   🪧 shahina.chopra@epfl.ch

   📱 shahi.pra974